OURadar/RadarKit/README.md

     }

     void *transceiverRunLoop(void *in) {
-        // Type cast input to something you defined earlier UserStruct *resource = (UserStruct *)in;
+        // Type cast the input to something you defined earlier UserStruct *resource = (UserStruct *)in;

         // Now you can recover the radar reference you provided in init routine.